yankovskiy/PhotoTools/README.md

 ----------
 You can get latest stable build [here](http://neverdark.ru/PhotoTools.apk).

-On your device, you must allow the installation of applications not from Google Play.
+On your device, you need allow installation of apps from sources other than the Google Play.

 Other information:
 ----------